 The penalty kick ends when the kicker scores the goal, the time expires, or the ball leaves the field.
 The time limit for the kicker is 1 minute after the penalty kick starts.
 The ball must be in the goal within this time limit in order to count as a goal.

-The goal keeper is not allowed touching a ball that is completely to touch the ball outside the penalty area (one foot outside) and the attacking robot is not allowed touching a ball that is completely to touch the ball inside the penalty area.
-The line is part of the penalty area(one foot inside the area).
+The goal keeper is not allowed touching a ball that is completely outside the penalty area and the attacking robot is not allowed touching a ball that is completely inside the penalty area.
+The line is part of the penalty area.
 If the attacker touched the ball inside the penalty area then the penalty shot is deemed unsuccessful.
 If the goal keeper touches the ball outside the penalty area then a goal will be awarded to the attacking team.